nowei/advent-of-code/2021/README.md

 day 22 - carving spaces in a small, bounded cube / carving space in unbounded volume; ended up splitting each intersected box

-day 23 - best way to place 8 people in 4 rooms / best way to place 16 people in 4 rooms; ended up using A*
+day 23 - best way to place 8 people in 4 rooms / best way to place 16 people in 4 rooms; ended up using A\*

 day 24 - Feels like debugging assembly / Feels like debugging assembly part 2; Just try to zero things out

-day 25 -
+day 25 - I just played it out, idk where the solution went, I forgot to commit it :c

 ## Interesting problems (some spoilers)